Advisement Committee & Formulation of a Program of Study

 For the Ph.D.

-The faculty advisory/examination committee shall have a minimum of FIVE graduate faculty members including:
+The faculty advisory/examination committee shall have a minimum of FOUR graduate faculty members including:

 - Your faculty advisory chair